oliviawestmacottssw/SSW.Rules.Content/rules/do-you-initialize-variables-outside-of-the-try-block/rule.md

 ---

-You should initialize variables outside of the try block.​
+You should initialize variables outside of the try block.

 Cursor cur;
 try